 There was a connection for me with the novel Gillian Polack’s The Year of the Fruitcake, in which a mind-wiped gender-switching alien anthropologist inhabits the body of a perimenopausal woman on Earth.

-Here is a selection crop of readings that are stretching my thinking.
+Here is a crop of readings that are currently stretching my thinking.
 The list spans academic articles in higher education, academic books, and fiction reads, and I am presenting this selection intertextually.

 Reading about sharing food and ideas